The Cornwall We Want

 Social housing

-by Tabatha 1, over 4 years ago
+by Tabatha 1, almost 6 years ago

 My Daughter has been in emergency housing for nearly 3 years, whilst working at The Royal Hospital she suffered a cardiac arrest and heart attack followed by a stroke.
 This means she is unable to work, she had always paid her way always worked and privately rented.
 Over night her life changed she has been moved 34 times yet since lockdown she has been in one place but now on the 4th July she is on the move again.
 We need more social housing so that families can settle have a place to call home.
 Her possessions have been locked...
 Continue reading